 What is a Coronary Angiography?

 This investigation, if required, is performed at an alternative provider (not in-house).
+Dr Malik is an expert in invasive treatments.

 A coronary angiography is a test which allows your cardiologist to visualise the coronary arteries.
 Specially shaped pipes or catheters are use to inject a dye into the arteries which shows up on x-ray.
 The procedure is normally performed as a day case.